Design for Printing – booklet, E. B. Eddy Paper Company, Carl Dair, 1947

 Notes

-Design for Printing is the second booklet in a series by Carl Dair for The E. B. Eddy Company exploring various aspects of typography and paper.
-In eight short chapters Dair provides a comprehensive summary of the basic principles of design, as applied to typography, with examples of their practical application shown in miniature rough layouts.
+The second booklet in a series by Carl Dair for the E. B. Eddy Company explores various aspects of typography and paper.
+In Design for Printing, Dair presents eight short chapters that summarize the fundamental principles of design as applied to typography.
+Each chapter includes a concise explanation paired with miniature, hand-rendered rough layouts demonstrating its practical application.

 Artifact Text